tiwater/ticos-client/sdk/java/README.md

 # Ticos Client Java SDK

 A Java client SDK for communicating with Ticos Server.
+This client SDK allows you to create applications that can send messages, handle motion and emotion commands, and maintain a heartbeat connection with the server.

 > **Note**: Check the latest SDK version at [GitHub Releases](https://github.com/tiwater/ticos-client/tags?q=java-*)